Sarah E. Kreps | The Promise and Perils of AI-Mediated Political Communication

 The Promise and Perils of AI-Mediated Political Communication

-Smart replies, writing enhancements, and virtual assistants powered by artificial intelligence language technologies have been increasingly integrated into consumer products and everyday experiences.
-This research explores the potential and risks of AI-mediated communication (AI-MC) technologies such as GPT-3 in the political space through a series of experiments that explore both the potential uses and misuses.
-The first part of the research evaluates whether human-AI collaboration can increase legislator responsiveness by studying citizen responses to AI-generated tweets and email correspondences.
-Here the research highlights the importance of disclosure, transparency, and human-in-the-loop accountability for AI-mediated political communication.
-The second part of the research addresses the plausibility of misuse by actors seeking to influence the democratic process.
-It reports the results from a field experiment on legislators, shows the challenge these technologies present to democratic representation, and finally suggests potential techniques that elected officials might employ to guard against AI-sourced astroturfing.
+Smart replies, writing enhancements, and virtual assistants powered by artificial intelligence language technologies are increasingly being integrated into consumer products and everyday experiences.
+This research explores both the potential and risks of AI-mediated communication (AI-MC) technologies such as GPT-4—specifically in the political sphere—through a series of experiments designed to assess the possible uses and misuses of AI-MC.
+The initial part of the research evaluates whether human-AI collaboration can increase legislator responsiveness by studying citizen responses to AI-generated tweets and email correspondence.
+The findings point to the importance of disclosure, transparency, and human-in-the-loop accountability for AI-mediated political communication.
+The research then turns to the plausibility of misuse by actors seeking to influence the democratic process.
+It shares results from a field experiment on legislators, highlights the challenge these technologies present to democratic representation, and suggests techniques elected officials might employ to guard against AI-sourced astroturfing.

 Speaker